 13 different acts will grace the stage and it promises to be a very 'Specials' night indeed!Saturday Lineup

-We think this year's Young Guns Night has an astounding amount of talent & diversity.
+Last year's Young Guns Night had an astounding amount of talent & diversity.

 Ignite the Sky first appeared as 16/17 year olds - they just get better and more professional, with an EP launch and gig dates, proud to say they hail from 'oor toon'.